gfleetwood/gfleetwood.github.io/README.md

-# My Old Blog
+# Blog

-A single Rmarkdown file that served as my public face.
+Posts are issues.